If you have a question that does not appear below, please send an email to one of your Local officers or representatives.

 The Lead Station Representative or Station Representatives have been negotiating with management at our station and changing policies and/or working conditions without our knowledge.
 Is this appropriate and if not, what can I do?

-Lead Station Representatives and Station Representatives may negotiate with management when delegated by the Local 2499 executive board.
+Lead Station Representatives and Station Representatives may negotiate with management, depending on how your Local executive board operates.

 If significant changes are being made and you believe the executive board is not aware of the changes, please contact one of your executive board members to discuss the matter.